Beretta PX4 Storm Compact Review

 As you can plainly see, any of the loads listed would make a good choice for the PX4 Compact.
 Considering the gun is equipped with a 3.2″ barrel, the velocity readings were most encouraging.

-When it came to speed reloads, the PX4 Compact has a nicely beveled magazine well that allowed for snag free reloads.
-The flat magazine floor plates helped to solidly lock the magazines in place, but did not hinder concealment.
+When it came to speed reloads, the PX4 Compact has a nicely bevelled magazine well that allows for snag-free reloads.
+The flat magazine floor plates helped to solidly lock the magazines in place but did not hinder concealment.

 In all, I shot 350 rounds with no hiccups.
 I like the Compact’s size, weight, feel and point-ability, as well as how nicely it came from concealment and on target without snagging.
 I also appreciated how accurate the little gun proved to be, no doubt due to the advanced rotating barrel design.